circlefin/malachite/specs/consensus/misbehavior.md

   returned by `proposer(h, round)`  does not send a proposal for that height and round.

-A little bit more involved inspection shows that if a correct processes locks a value (setting `lockedValue` and `lockedRound` in lines 38 and 39) then it sends a prevote for a different value in a later round (line 30) **only if** the condition of lines 28/29 is satisfied, that is, only of it receives a proposal
+A little bit more involved inspection shows that if a correct process `p` locks a value (setting `lockedValue` and `lockedRound` in lines 38 and 39) then it sends a prevote for a different value in a later round (line 30) **only if** the condition of lines 28/29 is satisfied, that is, only of it receives a proposal